 ABOUT THE OIL

 Known as "liquid pearls from the tree of life", the resin forms droplets that harden into the walnut-sized orange-brown gum known as Frankincense.
 This essential oil is sourced from the resin of Frankincense trees wild-grown and cultivated in India.
-We offer Frankincense essential oil derived from of two varieties of tree: Boswellia carteri from Somalia and Boswellia seratta from western India.
-The carteri variety is typically used for medicinal purposes while the seratta, possessing the same beneficial qualities, is not as strong and has a softer, more floral-driven aroma.
+We offer Frankincense essential oil derived from of three varieties of tree: This Boswellia Seratta from western India, Boswellia Carteri from Somalia and our steam distilled Boswellia Sacra from Oman.
+The Carteri variety is more traditionally used for medicinal purposes while the Seratta is not as strong and has a softer, more floral-driven aroma that is excellent for meditative purposes.
 Both varieties are distilled using carbon dioxide.
 This means that the resin is never exposed to high temperatures in the extraction process.
 It is instead immersed in liquid carbon dioxide that evaporates when the process is complete.
 The CO2 distillation process draws larger molecules into the oil than is possible using steam distillation, allowing all medicinal properties of the sacred resin to remain present in the distilled essential oil.

 This Frankincense oil has a round orange-blossom, floral top note followed by a gentle camphoracous, herbaceous middle note and deep, warm, rich molasses, woody and balsamic undertones.
-It goes particularly well with many other 'wood' oils such as Cedar, Fir, Spruce and Sandalwoods, and adds a lovely note to florals such as Rose and Ylang Ylang.
+It goes particularly well with many other 'wood' oils such as Cedarwood, Pine, Spruce and Sandalwood, and adds a lovely note to florals such as Rose and Ylang Ylang.